adaa-polsl/RuleKit/README.md

 ```

-At the beginning of a seection, a rule model is given:
+At the beginning of a section, a rule model is given:

 ```
 r1: IF Relapse = {0} AND Donorage = (-inf, 45.526027) AND Recipientage = (-inf, 17.45) THEN survival_status = {NaN} (p=119.0, n=0.0, P=168.0, N=0.0, weight=0.9999992726837377, pvalue=7.27316262327804E-7)